encord-team/encord-active/docs/docs/cli/initialising-project-from-image-directories.md

 > **Default:** `None`

 A file path to a python implementation of the [`LabelTransformer`][gh-label-transformer] interface.
-This file can contain one or more implementations and you will be able to choose interactively from the UI which ones you would like to apply during your project initialization.
+This file can contain one or more implementations and you will be able to choose interactively from the UI which one you would like to apply during your project initialization.

 :::tip